alexec/www.alexecollins.com/source/selenium-in-practice/ci.md

 -   **Team City** TODO * *

--   **Bamboo** is a commerical tool from Atlassion, who are best know for JIRA and Confluence applications.
+-   **Bamboo** is a commercial tool from Atlassion, who are best know for JIRA and Confluence applications.
 It's very well integrated into those.* *

--   **TravisCI** and **DroneCI** are both commerical/open source CI servers that by default run builds on isolated  virtual machines.
+-   **TravisCI** and **DroneCI** are both commercial/open source CI servers that by default run builds on isolated  virtual machines.

 Continuous Integration Test Strategies
 --------------------------------------

-In a typcial strategy you'll want to do a number of basic steps:
+In a typical strategy you'll want to do a number of basic steps:

 1. Create a binary build of the web application you are testing.